ChristianGobin/web3-projects/boilerplate.md

 # Boilerplate to get contracts deployed on the blockchain

 ## Basic Setup
-- --save-dev saves the package to package.json file
 - dotenv
     - <code> npm install dotenv --save-dev </code>
     - configure .env to include api key and private key.